infumap/infumap/docs/deployment/raspberry-pi.md

 Use UFW to deny all inbound traffic by default, then explicitly allow required ports.

-Note: This assumes you will be setting up your WireGuard network interface on 10.0.0.0/24.
-If this clashes with your router, or some other local network configuration, you will need to change it to something that doesn't.
+Note: This guide assumes your WireGuard network is `10.0.0.0/24`.
+If that conflicts with your router or another local network, use a different private subnet.

 Baseline SSH policy (LAN only):